-Many stakeholders contribute to a fishery assessment.
-These contributions are valuable and ensure a thorough assessment of that fishery.
+Many people contribute to a fishery assessment, your contribution is valuable and will lead to a better assessment of that fishery.

 Why get involved?

 As a stakeholder, you are an essential source of information that will be needed to conduct a meaningful assessment.
 Whether you are a scientist, a fishery manager, a seafood processor, a government representative, a community member, a conservationist or other stakeholder with an interest in an assessment outcome, your information contributes to a thorough assessment.

 - the issues important to you or your organisation are taken into consideration in the assessment;

 - the assessment of the fishery is well-informed and comprehensive;

 - the outcome of the assessment is consistent with the MSC Fisheries Standard.